aws/aws-eks-best-practices/content/security/docs/iam.md

 # Identity and Access Management
-Identity and Access Management (IAM) is an AWS service that performs 2 essential functions: Authentication and Authorization.
+Identity and Access Management (IAM) is an AWS service that performs two essential functions: Authentication and Authorization.
 Authentication involves the verification of a indentity whereas authorization governs the actions that can be performed by AWS resources.
 Within AWS, a resource can be another AWS service, e.g. EC2, or an AWS principle such as an IAM User or Role.
 The rules governing the actions that a resource is allowed to peform are expressed as IAM policies.

 ## Controlling Access to EKS Clusters
 The Kubernetes project supports a variety of different strategies to authenticate requests to the kube-apiserver service, e.g. Bearer Tokens, X.509 certificates, OIDC, etc. EKS currently has native support for [webhook token authentication](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#webhook-token-authentication) and [serivce account tokens](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#service-account-tokens).